Aarohanam (2012 film)

 Aarohanam is a 2012 Tamil-language drama film directed by actress-turned-director Lakshmy Ramakrishnan.
 It stars Viji Chandrasekhar, G. Marimuthu, Uma, Rajie Vijay Sarathy, Jayaprakash, and Sampath Raj.
-According to the director, the film revolves around a missing mother, who suffers from bipolar disorder.
+According to the director, the film revolves around a missing mother, who has bipolar disorder.
 The film received mostly positive reviews, with some critics calling it the best Tamil film of the year.